janishutz/blog/content/posts/2023/11/easy-ml-linux-vm-setup.md

 nano kb.txt
 ```

 This will spit out a list of keymaps.
-Then to select an appropriate keymap, type only the last part (after the last slash and without the .map.gz) after `loadkeys `, so for example for the default Swiss keyboard layout:
+Then to select an appropriate keymap, press Ctrl + x and type only the last part (after the last slash and without the .map.gz) after `loadkeys `, so for example for the default Swiss keyboard layout:
 ```
 loadkeys de_CH-latin1
 ```